Y-Hypezin/include-a_firstperson.inc/README.md

 **Functions provided**
 -----------------------------------

+ - ResetAllPlayerCamPos `returns all camera positions of a player to default`
- - SetFirstPersonCamPosition `can edit the camera position`
+ - SetPlayerFirstPersonCamPosition `changes a player's camera position`
  - SetCameraFirstPerson `Sets the player's camera to first person`
  - CancelCameraFirstPerson `cancel the first person camera`
  - IsPlayerInFirstPerson `check if the camera is set to first person`